mhshuvoalways/react-booking-calendly/README.md

 - **Colors**: Use the `primaryColor` prop to set the calendar's main color (e.g., "#008000").
 - **Button Title**: Set `buttonLabel` to change the text displayed on the booking button.

-## Dependencies

-- `moment`: This package is used for time management and formatting.

 ## License

 MIT